craigkerstiens/craig/source/about/travel_wine.md

 [Paso Robles](/about/pasorobles.html) - A lesser visited wine region, though thats gradually changing with it winning wine region of the year in 2013.
 Much more relaxed than Napa or even Sonoma, yet great wine.

-[San Francisco](/about/sf.html) - Hopefully not much needs to be about the city by the bay.
+[San Francisco](/about/sf.html) - Hopefully not much needs to be said about the city by the bay.
 A foodie city with lots of activities, and a woefully out of date list because the pace at which things change around here is exhausting.

 ### Wine Guides